MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_owner_hurt_target.md

 # Entity Documentation - minecraft:behavior.owner_hurt_target

-`minecraft:behavior.owner_hurt_target` allows an entity to react when the owner hits a target.
+`minecraft:behavior.owner_hurt_target` compels an entity to react when the owner hits a target.

 >[!IMPORTANT]
 > `minecraft:behavior.owner_hurt_target` requires a player to be set as the owner via taming or console command in order to work properly.